A timeline of Karen Read’s murder trials

 The case stems from the death of her boyfriend, Boston police officer John O’Keefe, whose body was found bruised and battered in the snow on January 29, 2022, outside the home of a fellow officer in the suburb of Canton, Massachusetts.

-Read’s retrial began April 1 with jury selection.
-Opening statements are set to begin Tuesday, and the trial is expected to last about six to eight weeks.
+Read’s retrial began April 1 with jury selection, and opening statements took place on April 22.
+The trial is expected to last about six to eight weeks.

 Here’s a look at a timeline of the entire case, from the key six-hour period surrounding O’Keefe’s death and the ensuing legal battle over who is responsible.